lyft/lyft.github.io/README.md

 ## Deploy

-Everything merged to `master` is automatically deployed.
+Everything merged to the `develop` branch is automatically deployed via TravisCI.